Social life, health and wellbeing

 Disclosing your vision impairment to friends

-You may find it helpful to have a chat about your vision impairment to close friends and those that you live with.
-It is understandable that this may be perceived as an uncomfortable and invasive approach, but past students have found that by sharing basic information has helped to make life easier when making new friends; for example supporting you as a guide if necessary or making accommodations to assist your living arrangements.
+You may find it helpful to have a chat about your vision impairment to close friends and those you live with.
+Whilst this may feel uncomfortable at first, past students have found that sharing basic information helped with making new friends.

 When speaking about disclosing their vision impairment in the VICTAR transitions study, a previous student highlighted: